uipath-certification/uipath-certification.github.io/_posts/2021-06-07-variable-scope-uipath-studio-certification.md

 blurb: "Wondering how variable scope works in Uipath Studio?
 This UiPath Scope tutorials demonstrates where variables are in scope and out."
 canonical: https://www.rpacertified.com/2021/06/07/variable-scope-uipath-studio-certification.html
 keywords: uipath, variables, variable scope, variable listerine, uipath studio, rpa developer, rpa programming
+accordion:
+  - title: What is the shortcut escape sequence to create a variable in UiPath Studio?
+    content: Ctrl+K
+  - title: Which section/tab allows the user to change the scope of the variable?
+    content: Variables Tab
 ---

 # UiPath Variable Scope